cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 >PS: I’ve created a bootstrapped Vagrant box with Terraform provisioned.
 You can clone the [repository here](https://github.com/cyberomin/terraform) and follow along.

 Terraform, like every other Harshicorp products have basic commands that can be run from the CLI.
-But the one most frequently used Terraform command is the `terraform apply`.
-This is the command that actually allows Terraform to run and communicate with our provider(more on this later).
-The `terraform apply` command goes out to our provider and provision the resources that we have declared in our Terraform files.
+But the one most frequently used Terraform command is the `terraform apply` command.
+This command allows Terraform to run and communicate with our provider(more on this later).
+The `terraform apply` command goes out to our provider and provision the resources that we have declared in our Terraform scripts.
 In simple terms, it builds or changes our infrastructure.

-While the `terraform apply` command is great, the problem is that it doesn’t give you an early feedback of what you’re doing, luckily, Terraform provides another command `terraform plan` which does just that.
-It allows us to see how infrastructure execution plan.
+While the `terraform apply` command is great, the problem is that it doesn’t give you an early feedback on what you’re doing, luckily, Terraform provides another command `terraform plan` which does just that.
+It allows us to see our infrastructure execution plan.
+To see a full list of all the available Terraform commands, run `terraform --help` on your terminal.

 #### The Terraform Syntax - HCL
 Terraform’s code is written in Harshicorp’s proprietary language called Hashicorp Configuration Language(HCL).
-HCL is a structured configuration language that is intended to be both machines friendly and human readable.
+HCL is a structured configuration language that is intended to be both machine friendly and human readable.
 It’s geared mostly towards DevOps, and in the case of Terraform, its syntax allows us to describe our infrastructure as code.
 All Terraform codes are written in a file with a `.tf` extension.

 Before we use Terraform and explore its power, we will need to declare a provider.
 This is the entry point to every Terraform program.
-As at the time of this post, they are well over 10 different Terraform providers and they include; AWS, Digital Ocean, Google cloud, etc. For a complete and up to date list of providers, visit the Terraform providers [documentation page](https://www.terraform.io/docs/providers/index.html).
+As at the time of this post, they are well over ten different Terraform providers and they include; AWS, Digital Ocean, Google cloud, etc. For a complete and up to date list of providers, visit the Terraform providers [documentation page](https://www.terraform.io/docs/providers/index.html).

 Declaring a provider is simple, you start with the keyword `provider` and provide the name of the provider, e.g; `aws`, `digitalocean`, `google`, etc.
 {% highlight javascript %}